maomlab/BayesPharma/pkgdown/index.md

-likelihood-based inference, `BayesPharma` builds on the `stan` ecosystem and `brms` package. `BayesPharma` facilitates applying a principled Bayesian workflow to to fit and analyze several foundational pharmacology models, such as dose-response modeling, modeling pnear and folding funnels from molecular modeling, and modeling potential docking 'hit-rate' curves as a function of dock score from ultra-large library docking
+likelihood-based inference, `BayesPharma` builds on the `stan` ecosystem and `brms` package. `BayesPharma` facilitates applying a principled Bayesian workflow to to fit and analyze several foundational pharmacology models, such as dose-response modeling, modeling Pnear and folding funnels from molecular modeling, and modeling potential docking 'hit-rate' curves as a function of dock score from ultra-large library docking
 ([Lyu et al. (2019)](https://www.nature.com/articles/s41586-019-0917-9),